 Unimpeded access to key markets means increased market certainty for Saskatchewan pulse growers.

-SPG’s strategic plan keeps a focus on creating a competitive advantage in current and new markets.
+SPG’s strategic plan focuses on creating a competitive advantage in current and new markets.

 As growers continue to supply food to global markets, export markets must be maintained and expanded while also upholding Canada’s reputation as a reliable supplier.
 With recent advancements in pulse crop production, your larger crops require increased market access.

-With proactive advocacy and fast reactions to unexpected issues, Pulse Canada works on growers’ behalf to resolve issues quickly to maintain markets and maximum profit for growers.
+With proactive advocacy and rapid responses to unexpected issues, Pulse Canada works on growers’ behalf to resolve them quickly, maintain markets, and maximize profit.

 On growers’ behalf, in partnership with other provincial pulse grower groups, Pulse Canada, and Soy Canada, work to address non-tariff trade barriers, free trade agreements, and crop protection.